iterative/dvc.org/content/docs/command-reference/doctor.md

 # doctor

-Alias for `dvc version`.
+Alias for `dvc version`

 Display the DVC version along with environment and project information.

 ## Synopsis